zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup-dev-environment/setup-dev-environment.md

     - Repository Name: `<firstname.lastname>/msdataworkshop`
 	  - Access: `Public`

-  Insure access is marked as `public`.
+  Make sure that access is marked as `public`.
+Add the repository name to your `msdataworkshop.properties` file.

   ![](images/22-create-repo.png " ")

   ![](images/22-create-repo2.png " ")